Xinglab/rMATS-long/README.md

                         The cutoff for adjusted p-value (default 0.05) --delta-proportion DELTA_PROPORTION
-                        The cutoff for delta isoform proportion (default 0.1)
+                        The cutoff for delta isoform proportion (default 0.1) --compare-all-within-gene
+                        Compare the most significant isoform to all other isoforms in the gene.
+By default, the most significant isoform is only compared to the most significant isoform with a delta proportion in the opposite direction.
 ```

 ### Detect Differential Isoforms